 - Basic personal information

-- A one-page statement of your interest in pursuing this position.
+- One-page statement of your interest in pursuing this position.
 The statement should mention relevant experience, career goals, your reasons for wanting this internship and what you hope to gain from the experience.
-Your statement is very important during application evaluations
+Your statement is very important during application evaluations.

 - Transcripts from your current and/or previous institutions.
 Unofficial transcripts are acceptable.

 - Two letters of reference, including at least one academic reference.